TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 One of the ways abstraction is handled in Haskell, and a lot of other programming languages is *Polymorphism*.

 #def(sub: "Polymorphism")[
 A *polymorphic* function is one whose output type depends on the input type.
-Such a property of a function is called *polymorphism*, and the word itself is latin for _many forms_.
+Such a property of a function is called *polymorphism*, and the word itself is ancient greek for _many forms_.
 ]

 A polymorphic function differs from functions we have seen in the following ways:
 - It can take input from multiple differnt input types (not necessarily type, restrictions are allowed).
-- Its output type can be differnt for different inputs.
+- Its output type can be differnt for different inputs types.

 An example for such a function that we have seen in the previous section would be:
 ```